-We conduced vegetation surveys to gather community composition data about limestone forest sites across Guam and Rota.
+We conducted vegetation surveys to gather community composition data about limestone forest sites across Guam and Rota.
 We surveyed vegetation at each site using two 50-m by 1-m transects (see Figure 2), covering a total of 100 m2.
 At sites with exclosures, transects ran from opposite corners of the exclosure.
 At sites without exclosures, they were placed end to end.
 All plants within these belt transects were identified and recorded.
 Height was approximated for each adult plant, seedlings were identified and counted, epiphytes were identified on adult plants, and plants were categorized as vines, trees, ferns, or herbs.

 In addition to vegetation surveys, scats from both S. scrofa and R. marianna were counted to estimate relative abundance for each across the sites.
 After surveys at the initial sites, seven additional sites in Guam were added to increase variation in ungulate abundance, as well as to cover more limestone forest area after gaining access to Andersen Air Force Base, which has extensive limestone forest habitat.
 One exclosure site, Racetrack Fragment, was excluded, as it did not provide enough forest area to run 100 m2 of transect line.
 A total of 14 sites were surveyed in Guam.

 Because animal tracks are almost impossible to see in limestone forest terrain, and the detectability of other sign such as trails and grazing vary widely even in similar habitats, we determined scat to be the most reliable indicator of ungulate abundance (Schreiner 1997).
 Scats from S. scrofa and R. marianna were counted along the vegetation transects.
 A GPS device was used to walk roughly 400 meters in a square around the vegetation transect area (see Figure 2), covering an area of about 800 m2.
 Scats were identified to ungulate species and counted in a 2-meter belt.